 From 2011 on, after preceding concerts in Rome and Venice (San Marco) the Euro-Via Festival "from Rome to Santiago" will remarkably be extended by putting the main emphasis on Bavaria, the South of France, Portugal and Spain.
 Once again internationally renowned organ players will give concerts.
 In addition instrumentalists, choirs (like the „Münchener Bachchor“) and orchestras (members of the „Berliner Philharmoniker“) will be performing.
 This time the festival focuses on the historic pilgrims route to Santiago de Compostela.
 Its venues are outstanding places, churches and concert halls such as the castle of Neuschwanstein and the „Münchner Philharmonie“ in Bavaria, the “Berliner Philharmonie”, the Arena of Verona in Italy, the cathedrals of Lausanne, Toulouse and Porto, as well as the cities of Barcelona (Palau de la Música, Sagrada Familia), Burgos, Leon in Spain and last but not least the highlight Santiago de Compostela.

-In 2015 our initiatives focuse on concerts in Italy.
+In 2015 and 2016 our initiatives focuse on concerts in Italy.
 For the first time we organize recitals for organ & choir along the route, which St. Francis choosed travelling to Rome.
 Florence, Gubbio, Assisi, Todi, Greccio are picturesque places, which bear demonstrably traces of this saint.
 In cooperation with the "Pontificio istituto di musica sacra" in Rome and under Cardinal Ravasi's patronage our concert serie " L´organo sul cammino di Francesco" brings together prominent artists in Umbria and Tuscany.
 The Festival is opening in Rome with a gala concert at the Pontifical Institute of Sacred Music.
 Jean Guillou, the legendary french organ virtuoso, composer and visionary performs at the Mascioni organ - 60 years after he had given the first recital in 1955 on this very organ.
 Further highlights are a concert weekend in Assisi as well as events with organ & brass ensemble with soloists of the Berlin and Vienna Philharmonic & Chicago Symphony orchestra in Florence and Rome, where Otto Sauter will shining with his piccolo trumpet .